-The European Parliament approved a landmark resolution on 3 February 2009 on wilderness.
-This resolution, which was adopted with huge majority of the members of the EP, expressed its strong support for the strengthening of wilderness-related policies and measures.
-The document helped the European Commission to organise the 1st wilderness congress in Prague, which resulted in developing 24 recommendations on how to improve wilderness protection across Europe.
+The Euopean Parliament approved a landmark resolution on 3 February 2009 on Wilderness.
+This resolution, which was adopted with huge majority of the members of the European Parliament, expressed its strong support for the strengthening of Wilderness-related policies and measures.
+The document helped the European commission to organise the 1st Wilderness Congress in Prague, which resulted in developing 23 recommendations on how to improve Wilderness protection across Europe.

 What will our society do in 2014?
 The advocacy work for the European Wilderness Convention will be put into focus.
 The idea of the convention emerged during the WILD10 conference and our society wants to be a front runner in lobbying for this supranational agreement.